Preventing bankruptcy in Jacksonville, Florida

 If you want to avoid bankruptcy, debt consolidation is a great alternative.
 This method involves paying off debts by using a low-interest loan.

 Obviously, you will have to qualify for this loan first.
-But if you are, this strategy can help you get out of this situation.
+But if you can qualify, this strategy can help you get out of this situation.

-On the other hand, debt settlement is also a possibility worth considering.
+Debt settlement is also a possibility worth considering.
 This strategy includes the involvement of debt relief companies who negotiate with your creditors to reduce your debt.
-However, you will have to agree on paying a certain amount now, so the creditors can allow you to be debt-free.
+However, you will have to agree on paying a certain amount now, so that the creditors can allow you to be debt-free.